oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     - Leave all other fields at default and click Create.

+    You have now completed this task.

 ## Task 3: Perform target autonomous database pre-requisites

-1. Discover ATP-ORCL in Enterprise Manager:
+1. Discover ATP-ORCL in Enterprise Manager
     - In Enterprise Manager console on the first tab of the browser, navigate to "Setup"->"Add Target"->"Add Target Manually"
     - On the "Add Targets Manually" screen, click the "Add Target Manually" button
     - On the resulting pop-up window: